Do you know why workers are absent?

 “Although shocking, these findings don’t surprise me – this research must provide a reality check for employers, who need to be more proactive, focusing on early intervention.”

-“Schemes focused on early intervention could include introducing mental health first aiders or providing additional training support for managers to identify key signs to look out for,” continued Phillip.
+“Schemes focused on early intervention could include introducing mental health first aiders or providing additional training support for managers to identify key signs to look out for,” Phillip added.

 “These are just two simple ways to open up the conversations about mental health, but this activity will contribute to changing company culture, and creating a more open environment promoting good mental health.”